 Wow!!
 This was it!!
 Real Public health at last – I could not believe my luck and I was so grateful to be given this chance.
 I thank this great Country for taking me- a refugee- and giving me this chance.
 Sometimes I don’t think we realise how lucky we are to live here in the UK.

 Now I had really ‘found myself’ and things went from strength to strength.
 Under Premila’s guidance I had a series of marvellous placement as a trainee:

 - One year in Slough working with the disadvantaged in a Unitary Authority – this gave me a love of local Government and a one year placement soon became two years.

-- Next I went off to Oxfordshire County Council as the first trainee to be placed in Local Government – I was eager to know how two-tier Local Government worked and was soon hard at it, negotiating parts of their ‘Local Area Agreement’.
+- Next, I went off to Oxfordshire County Council as the first public health trainee to be placed in Local Government – I was eager to know how two-tier Local Government worked and was soon hard at it, negotiating parts of their ‘Local Area Agreement’.
 I loved every minute.

 - Next came the Department of Health.
 I was privileged to help negotiate the first ‘National Childhood Measurement Scheme’ and saw something of the ‘corridors of power’ in operation.

 - Finally, I went to Oxford Primary Care Trust to do ‘pre-consultant’ work – figuring out how to make emergency planning work in the NHS as the NHS role was changing fast.